bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 **NVK:** 00:03:30

 I know.
-I, you know, it's people haven't settled if it's like demon or Damon for, for the demons.
+I, you know, it's people haven't settled if it's like demon or Daemon for, for the demons.

 **Dusty Dettmer:** 00:03:37

 It's like proven work.
-If you can like, you know, pronounce Damon, then you can find me on Twitter and also spell it.
+If you can like, you know, pronounce Daemon, then you can find me on Twitter and also spell it.
 So good luck with that.

 **NVK:** 00:03:47